Official websites use .mil

 3. What does an OMB Control Number look like?

 An OMB Control Number is a sequence of two four-digit numbers separated by a hyphen (1234-5678).
-All Control Numbers for DoD collections begin with 07.
-The next two digits identify where in DoD the collection is being sponsored (e.g., most OSD Component collections begin with 0704, Navy with 0703).
+All Control Numbers for DoW collections begin with 07.
+The next two digits identify where in DoW the collection is being sponsored (e.g., most OSD Component collections begin with 0704, Navy with 0703).
 The four numbers after the hyphen are simply increasing numerical designations to identify how many collections that prefix group has processed.

 4. If the collection is voluntary do I still have to obtain an OMB Control Number?